nseepana/screener-docs/ratios/number_of_equity_shares_10years_back.md

-# Number of equity shares 10years back
+# Number of equity shares 10years back [No. Eq.
+Shares 10 Yrs]
 Adjusted number of equity shares 10 years back.
 Shares are adjusted for bonuses and splits.

 ### Formula